josephaw1022/SuperKind/README.md

 # 🧩 SuperKind — Local Kubernetes Pro Max

-**SuperKind** gives you the *convenience of using Kubernetes with Rancher Desktop or Docker Desktop*, but with the *flexibility of Kind* — and more.
+**SuperKind** gives you the _convenience of using Kubernetes with Rancher Desktop or Docker Desktop_, but with the _flexibility of Kind_ — and more.
 You get:

 ✅ **Opinionated convenience** — preconfigured defaults, plugins, and quick-start tools

 ⚙️ **Full flexibility** — still 100% Kind underneath

+🧩 **Multi-node local clusters** — simulate realistic production topologies

 🪣 **Pull-through registry caching** — speed up local builds